aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/100-construct-testing/2000-validation-tests.md

 This has happened as we are trying to add a new hits counter and new test function to the same stack.
 This can be solved by adding a second stack and passing that into the `HitCounter` and `NodejsFunction`.

 {{<highlight ts "hl_lines=15 17 18">}}
-test("Read Capacity can be configured", () => {
+test('Read Capacity can be configured', () => {
   const stack = new cdk.Stack();

   expect(() => {
-    new HitCounter(stack, "MyTestConstruct", {
+    new HitCounter(stack, 'MyTestConstruct', {
-      downstream: new NodejsFunction(stack, "TestFunction", {
+      downstream: new NodejsFunction(stack, 'TestFunction', {
         runtime: lambda.Runtime.NODEJS_20_X,
-        entry: path.join(__dirname, "../lambda/hello.ts"),
+        entry: path.join(__dirname, '../lambda/hello.ts'),
-        handler: "handler",
+        handler: 'handler'
       }),
-      readCapacity: 3,
+      readCapacity: 3
     });
-  }).toThrowError("readCapacity must be greater than 5 and less than 20");
+  }).toThrowError('readCapacity must be greater than 5 and less than 20');

   const stack2 = new cdk.Stack();
   expect(() => {
-    new HitCounter(stack2, "MyTestConstruct", {
+    new HitCounter(stack2, 'MyTestConstruct', {
-      downstream: new NodejsFunction(stack2, "TestFunction", {
+      downstream: new NodejsFunction(stack2, 'TestFunction', {
         runtime: lambda.Runtime.NODEJS_20_X,
-        entry: path.join(__dirname, "../lambda/hello.ts"),
+        entry: path.join(__dirname, '../lambda/hello.ts'),
-        handler: "handler",
+        handler: 'handler'
       }),
-      readCapacity: 25,
+      readCapacity: 25
     });
-  }).toThrowError("readCapacity must be greater than 5 and less than 20");
+  }).toThrowError('readCapacity must be greater than 5 and less than 20');
 })
 {{</highlight>}}